-Also, to the extent it is possible, try to find out the judge’s personal background such as whether they are married or divorced, do they have children or not, did they serve in the military, and the so on.
+Also, to the extent it is possible, try to find out the judge’s personal background such as whether they are married or divorced, do they have children or not, did they serve in the military, and so on.
 Overall, the more you know about your judge, the greater your chances for understanding why the judge is ruling a particular way or being difficult about your case and to adapt your strategies and presentation.
 For example, a devoutly religious family court judge may take a very dim view of adultery while the judge who has been married several times may be indifferent.

 Bring Your Client to Court

 Although many courtroom appearances and hearings can take place without your client’s presence, there are three main reasons to bring your client to court.
 First, you put a human face to the case instead of it being just another number on the docket.
 Second, the client can see how things unfold and know that you are doing all that you can to advance the client’s cause.
 Third, the client needs to know what he or she is up against, whether it is good or bad, by seeing the court in action.
 If you get a bad ruling in the client’s absence, it is too easy for the client to assume that somehow you dropped the ball or that the other side has a better advocate than you.
-The more the client understands first-hand what is happening in the courtroom, the better the client is able to make important decisions about settlement or whether to take the case to trial.
+The more the client understands first-hand what is happening in the courtroom, the better the client is able to make important decisions about the settlement or whether to take the case to trial.

 Prepare Your Client for Court

-Help your client understand that you have no control on which judge will be appointed to preside over any hearings or the trial.
+Help your client understand that you have no control over which judge will be appointed to preside over any hearings or the trial.
 Depending on the type of case, there may be different judges during different phases of the case.
 In some cases, a single judge is assigned throughout the case.
 If you get a difficult judge assigned to the case, then you and your client have your work cut out for you both!

 Make the client aware that they should control their body language and expressions during court.
-Explain to them that no matter how difficult things become in the courtroom, they are to remain silent, sit still, and wear a “poker face” without any expressions such as eye rolling, frowning, shaking their heads, and so on.
+Explain to them that no matter how difficult things become in the courtroom, they are to remain silent, sit still, and wear a “poker face” without any expressions such as eye-rolling, frowning, shaking their heads, and so on.

-If the client has to speak to the judge, make sure they understand to stand up, address the judge as “sir” or “m’am,” and to directly answer the judge’s questions without argument.
+If the client has to speak to the judge, make sure they understand to stand up, address the judge as “sir” or “ma’am,” and directly answer the judge’s questions without argument.
 In other words, make sure that your clients understand that they aren’t in court to argue their case; that’s your job.

 General Tips for Dealing With A Difficult Judge